Your bones are not inert calcium repositories. They are dynamic, living tissue, and they respond to a variety of health factors.

 - Anti-depressant medication.
 Excess serotonin suppresses bone-building cells (osteoblasts), which is why antidepressants are even worse for bones than steroid medication.

 - Contraceptive injection Depo-Provera causes significant—possibly irreversible—bone loss.

-- Diabetes or pre-diabetes (insulin resistance).
-Excess insulin causes bone remodeling cells to be replaced with fat cells.
+- Insulin resistance causes bone remodelling cells to be replaced with fat cells.
 That’s why some scientists call osteoporosis “obesity of bone.”